idvhs/idvhs.github.io/about.md

 <!--Presently I learn Data Science from scratch from Deutsche Bahn Headquarters Data Science team as intern.-->
 <br>
-Inspired by Germany "Volkshochschule" : A Non-Degree Program Education System.
-VHS Indonesia serves as a community school for continuing education, and offers classes in a wide variety of things.
+Inspired by Germany "Volkshochschule": A Germany Non-Degree Program Education System.
+VHS Indonesia serves as a community college for continuing education, and offers classes in a wide variety of things.
 <br>
 <br>
 Trying to bring "Made in Germany" Mindset, Methods, Tools and Networks.